 VNS: Why it’s done

-- If the patient is 18 years of age or over; and
+- The patient is 18 years of age and older.

-- if the depression has not eased after trying at least four other treatments
+- The depression has not eased after trying at least four other treatments.

 VNS: How it works

-A device called a pulse generator, about the size of a stopwatch, is surgically implanted in the upper left side of the chest.
-Connected to the pulse generator is an electrical lead wire, which is connected from the generator to the left vagus nerve.
+- Connected to the pulse generator is an electrical lead wire, which is then connected from the generator to the left vagus nerve.

-The device also can be temporarily deactivated by placing a magnet over the chest where the pulse generator is implanted.
-A person may want to deactivate it if side effects become intolerable, or before engaging in strenuous activity or exercise because it may interfere with breathing.
+The device can be temporarily deactivated by placing a magnet over the chest where the generator is implanted.
+A patient may want to deactivate the device if side effects become intolerable or before engaging in strenuous activity or exercise because it can interfere with breathing.
 The device reactivates when the magnet is removed.

 - Voice changes or hoarseness